-Are you an avid collector of records who just does not quite understand why your favorite records are or have become so expensive?
-Are you looking to get into the nitty gritty of the processes of making vinyl?
+Are you an avid collector of records who just does not quite understand why is vinyl so expensive?
+Are you looking to get into the nitty-gritty of the processes of making vinyl?

 Simply put though, vinyl records are so expensive because interest in vinyl has been on the rise since 2007, but the production means have not met the demand, causing an imbalance in supply and demand.
 Between 2019 and 2021, vinyl sales skyrocketed by 121.34% to nearly 42 million vinyl albums sold!